toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 3 | T0 + 4 minutes | Try to send message.
 If failed, keep retrying.
 4 | T0 + 8 minutes | Try to send message.
 If failed, keep retrying.
 5 | T0 + 15 minutes | Try to send message.
 If failed, put the message on hold, wait before sending any other message, and raise an alarm to someone on the support team.

-- 2. Network and communication errors in AR RS (error codes between 4000 and 4099): if the EQC partner manages to connect to Expedia QuickConnect and receives an AR Response in XML with an error message code between 4000 and 4099, the EQC partner should adopt this retry strategy:
+**Network and communication errors in AR RS (error codes between 4000 and 4099):** if the EQC partner manages to connect to Expedia QuickConnect and receives an AR Response in XML with an error message code between 4000 and 4099, the EQC partner should adopt this retry strategy:

 Occurrence | Time | Action
 ---------- | ---- | ------